hasibzunair/intro-ml-tutorial/README.md

 > A list of Jupyter notebooks

-These tutorial notebooks are part of project clinics.
+Tutorial notebooks in `others`folder are part of project clinics.

 Python tutorial can be found here [https://github.com/hasibzunair/ieee19-py](https://github.com/hasibzunair/ieee19-py).